 It has small but adequate levels of other B-complex vitamins, particularly pyridoxine and riboflavin.
 These vitamins function as co-factors in the enzymatic metabolism inside the body.

-Epazote is available year-round in the stores specializing Latin American herbs.
+Epazote is available year-round in the stores specializing in Latin American herbs.
 One may also find dried leaves in the spice stores.

 Epazote has a strong pungent flavor with a hint of petroleum and mint smell dominating.
-Its leaves, fresh or dried, and young shoots are being used as a seasoning in the dishes in Mexican, Chilean and other South American regions.
+Its leaves, fresh or dried, and young shoots are being used as a seasoning in the dishes in Mexican, Chilean, and other South American regions.

 To prepare, wash the leaves in cold water as in other greens and herbs.
 Few leaves or 1-2 sprigs are just enough to flavor the whole food.
 It is mainly added in the traditional black bean recipes to improve digestion.

 Fresh epazote leaves added to flavor corn-based recipes like gordita (corn dumplings) and bocoles (cornmeal cakes).

 Fresh leaves used in black (Frijoles negros) and pinto bean stews.

 Contrary to its name, Epazote herb is not used to make tea but to make an herbal infusion which is later used in the recipes.
 Traditional Yucatan lime and chicken soups use this decoction.